The Wilmot at Primus Hotel Sydney

 Undertaken by Greenland Australia, the refit of the heritage building – by design firms Woods Bagot and GBA Heritage – took more than two years.
 It included flying in Italian specialists to colour-match damaged scagliola columns in the high-ceilinged lobby, and carefully preserving water fountains.
 In 2015 the building re-opened as the 172-room Primus Hotel, complete with a rooftop pool.

-Chef Ryan Hong (Parkroyal, Rockpool Bar & Grill and BLACK by ezard) has his first executive chef role at The Wilmot restaurant on the ground floor, named for a convict who operated a tavern in adjoining Wilmot Street.
-The kitchen extends into the dining room, putting Hong on display and providing a full-length view of the restaurant, so he can observe guests responding to the Asian and French techniques of his modern-Australian menu.
+Chef Daniel Menzies (ex-Bistro Moncur Woollhara) is executive chef of The Wilmot restaurant on the ground floor, named for a convict who operated a tavern in adjoining Wilmot Street.
+The kitchen extends into the dining room, putting Menzies on display and providing a full-length view of the restaurant, so he can observe guests responding to the Asian and French techniques of his modern-Australian menu.

 The multi-course tasting menu is an easy way to explore the breadth of his talents (and the sommelier’s, if you go for matched wines).
 Otherwise there’s the a-la-carte menu’s brief list of starters (oysters, salads) and mains, which emphasise high-end ingredients, such as Wagyu and abalone.